AdobeDocs/journey-optimizer.zh-Hant/help/using/orchestrated/activities/enrichment.md

         >
         >You can use one or more **Simple join** criteria, in which case they must all be verified so that the data can be linked together.

-    * **Advanced join**: Use the query modeler to configure the reconciliation criteria.
+    * **Advanced join**: Use the rule builder to configure the reconciliation criteria.
 To do this, click the **Create condition** button then define your reconciliation criteria by building your own rule using AND and OR operations.

 The example below shows an Orchestrated campaign configured to create a link between Journey Optimizer profiles table and a temporary table generated a **Load file** activity.
 In this example, the **Enrichment** activity reconciliates both tables using the email address as reconciliation criteria.